rancher/elemental-docs/docs/customizing.md

 ### Repacking the ISO image with extra files

-¨Assuming an `overlay` folder was created in the current directory containing all additional files to be appended, the following `xorriso` command adds the extra files:
+Assuming an `overlay` folder was created in the current directory containing all additional files to be appended, the following `xorriso` command adds the extra files:

 ```bash showLineNumbers